Inchbald Certificate Interior Design and Decoration (Part Time)Interior design courses

 - Teaching Methods

 Teaching is delivered via a series of lectures, workshops, visits, discussions and projects – all of which are linked to the 4 modules and give students opportunities to learn in a variety of different modes and to consolidate theoretical teaching with practical experimentation.
 The modules are not delivered separately, but are interwoven through the course.
-Students are expected to support contact time in school with private study research and reflection outside class.
+Students are expected to support contact time in school with private study, work on projects, research and reflection outside class.

 Two design projects and a technical assignment are set with students submitting completed tasks for assessment and feedback at various points through the course.
 These act as vehicles for students to learn further skills as they become relevant and to consolidate their understanding of theories, concepts and technical topics in a practical way.